 If there's no physical cause for the problem, remember that many common pet behavioral issues have simple solutions.
 Check out our tips below, or consider consulting an animal behaviorist or trainer in your community.
 Your local animal shelters or rescue groups may offer low-cost veterinary care or training services or be able to refer you to other organizations that offer these services.
 Find your local shelters and rescues by visiting The Shelter Pet Project and entering your zip code.

 - Need help with your cat’s behavior?
-Check out our resources for information on how to calm frightened cats, how to stop destructive scratching or chewing, how to solve litterbox issues, how to help pets get along with each other and more.
+Check out our resources for information on how to reduce stress in cats, how to stop destructive scratching, how to prevent litter box problems, how to help pets get along with each other and more.

 - Need help with your dog’s behavior?
-Check out our resources for information on how to prevent chewing or digging, how to house-train your dog, how to teach your dog to feel comfy in their crate, how to keep your dog from barking excessively or escaping your yard and more.
+Check out our resources for information on how to prevent chewing or digging, how to house train your dog, how to teach your dog to feel comfy in their crate, how to keep your dog from barking excessively, escaping your yard and more.

 If you are having trouble finding animal-friendly housing, or experiencing other pet-related housing difficulties such as a nuisance complaint, check out our resources on keeping pets welcome in rental housing.

 See our resources on how you can have a happy, healthy life with your furry companions, even if you’re allergic to them.